JiminSongSoftware/JiminSongSoftware/README.md

   * 🥷 Passionate Coding Ninja
   * 💬 Ask me about any projects I have worked on below.
 I will be happy to discuss every details.
   * 📫 Best way to reach me: jiminsong.software@gmail.com [or straight call me at 415-542-6715]
-  * 🔭 [Perhaps TMI] I am convinced that one day we will colonize Mars while controlling AI with our minds.
-  * Link to Portfolio Website: https://jiminsongsoftware.me/
+  * 🔭 Link to my portfolio website: https://jiminsongsoftware.me/

 <a href="https://linkedin.com/in/jimin-song/">
   <img